nathangrinsztajn/nathangrinsztajn.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D.
-Student in Reinforcement Learning for Combinatorial Optimization at Inria/CNRS in the SequeL/ScooL team, under the supervision of P. Preux.
+I am a Ph.D. student in reinforcement learning for combinatorial optimization at Inria/CNRS in the SequeL/ScooL team, under the supervision of P. Preux.
 My research interests also include graph representation learning and geometric deep learning.